-Electrical codes generally require the use of a fused disconnecting switch or circuit breaker in the AC power line also d of the power unit and transformer (if used).
+Electrical codes generally require the use of a fused disconnecting switch or circuit breaker in the AC power line ahead of the power unit and transformer (if used).
 The disconnecting switch and fuse (or circuit breaker) should be selected in accordance with the National Electrical Code and/or local code requirements based on the power input data on the power unit nameplate.
-If any additional relays, solenoids, brakes, etc., are added to the system, R.C. suppression networks must be added across the coils, (.5uf, 220 ohms at 115/230V).
+If any additional relay, solenoids, brakes, etc., are added to the system, R.C. suppression networks must be added across the coils, (.5uf, in parallel with 220 ohms @115/230V).